UCL-ARC/terraform-harvester-vm-demo/README.md

 It will deploy a virtual machine using the Harvester Terraform provider.

+This template is suitable for deploying VMs on Condenser.

 ## Usage

 1. Use this template when creating a new repo.
 If creating a self-contained module,